-We would be happy to give you a definitive answer.
-Speak to a legal expert now on 0800 612 7456.
-If you prefer, you can check your claim online with our Online Claim Checker:
+We would be happy to give you a clearer answer.
+Speak to a legal expert now on 0800 376 1001.
+If you prefer, you can check your claim online with our Online Claim Checker.

 The amount of money you could claim for your injury will depend on:

 - the extent of your injury, and

 - any financial losses or costs you have incurred.